With the (annoying) rear partition in place under both canopies, I started adding the structure, beginning with the rear canopy:

 And gawDAM didn’t that work out just fine!
 The process is to lay the tape right next to the raised line then, holding the needle mostly vertical to the surface, lightly drag it along where the panel line goes.
 Several drags of the needle lightly result in a much better outcome than trying to do it in a pass or two…and if (when) the (old) hand bobbles, a light line is easier to sand out:

 Then I had to fix the two uneven lines I’d scribed in.
 In dealing with plastic and putty, their physical properties are much different.
 For all its flexibility, plastic is a solid and putty is not.
 Even though the particles are small, putty is granular.
 Dragging a scriber or needle across putty results in it chipping and coming out unevenly.
 My way around it is to use stretched sprue to fill the lines that don’t pass muster.
 The sprue is laid along the section to be filled and styrene cement applied.
 I wait a minute or two and then press the raised sprue down firmly.
 The dissolved plastic then squidges out and downward, completely filling the space I want to be filled.
 The real trick to that is to wait until the cemented plastic is totally hardened.
 Not doing that results in blobs of it either pulling away or not scribing sharply.
 Each time I fill something this way, at least two hours needs to pass, more if the plastic applied is thicker.
+(I’ve since modified that procedure.
+I now let the work sit overnight before I go back at it so that the glue has cured totally.)

 Once the cement had set, I re-scribed the filled areas and then sanded the surface progressively through 320, 400, 600, 1200, and 2000 grit paper.
 Use wet/dry paper wet.
 It keeps the dust down.
 The needle worked great.
 The lines are uniform in width and depth: